codyrgraphic/uiux_portfolio/docs/README.md

 - Tag the commit with the new version number.
   <br>
-  `  git tag -a v.x.x.x -m "Message about the updates broadly"`
+  `  git tag -a vx.x.x -m "Message about the updates broadly"`

 ### Push Changes